 | Employer Brand Page | ❌ | ❌ | ❌ | ⚠️ Basic | ❌ | ⚠️ Basic | ✓ | ✓ | ❌ |

-The pattern is clear: most tools on this list are strong at tracking applicants and posting jobs, but only Pin offers proactive AI sourcing with automated outreach.
-If your hiring bottleneck is finding candidates (not managing the ones who apply), the feature set that matters is in that first column.
+A clear pattern emerges: most tools here excel at tracking applicants and posting jobs, but only Pin offers proactive AI sourcing with automated outreach.
+When your hiring bottleneck is finding candidates - not managing the ones who apply - the feature set that matters is in that first column.
+Small recruiting agencies will also notice that Pin is the only tool with native multi-client support.
+That capability is critical for any agency running concurrent searches across multiple employer clients - particularly those evaluating AI hiring software for small businesses.

 How to Choose the Right Tool for Your Team Size